albincorreya/ChromaCoverId/README.md

 Set of functions and methods to compute various chroma and audio similarity measures particularly for the task of cover song identification.

-It also includes the python implementation of cover song similarity measures as mentioned in the following papers.
+It also includes the python implementation of QMAX, DMAX cover song similarity measures as mentioned in the following papers.

 * Serra, J., Serra, X., & Andrzejak, R. G. (2009).
 Cross recurrence quantification for cover song identification.
 New Journal of Physics.